General Election Information

 Fall Freshman/Transfer Election

 Each fall, Student Government hosts an election that is only open to incoming Freshmen and Transfers.
 This election has 10 seats open and allows for representation from the incoming class.
 Election information is available usually in September.

 2020 Spring Election Candidate Meeting Schedule

 In the Spring, Student Government has an election for Student Body President, Vice President and 30 Student Senate positions.
 The Student Body President and Vice President run as a combined ticket and students running for Senator can choose to run alone or with a “coalition” or group of other Students (please keep in mind that each member must still be elected).
 For more information please email email@example.com.

 Election Forms and Documents

 As outlined in the Election Code, any candidate that is running for office in a Student Body Election (Spring or Fall) will be required to submit any organizational endorsements in writing to the EDC.
-This form must be completed by the Registered Student Organization’s President.
-Students may not get endorsements from Campus Departments (example being Student Media or Student Involvement).
+This form must be completed by the Registered Student Organization’s President together with the candidate they are endorsing.
+Students may not get endorsements from Campus Departments (Example: Student Media or Student Involvement).
 The endorsement must be from a Registered Student Organization or a recognized Fraternity or Sorority.